Arcadier/Plugin-Coding-Tutorials/Simpler way of making Custom Fields/README.md

     }

     /*Using ajax to send the data to PHP file.
-    Synchronous ajax (async:false) is used here the function needs to assign result to FinalResults before it returns FinalResult.*/
+    Synchronous ajax (async:false) is used here because the function needs to assign result to FinalResults before it returns FinalResult.*/

     $.ajax({
         url: url,